Are you in one of the eight million households across the UK who feel that a real Christmas tree is an essential part of the festivities?

 The Christmas tree came to Britain with the Hanoverian monarchs.
 It is a myth that they were introduced by Prince Albert – Queen Victoria describes one in her teenage journal – but the family-centred monarchy of the 19th-century popularised them in the UK and the USA.
 The first manufactured tree decorations were sold by Woolworths in 1860.

-However the idea of bringing green, wild foliage into homes to celebrate various feasts is much older.
+The idea of bringing green, wild foliage into homes to celebrate various feasts, however, is much older.
 Hawthorn blossom is used for Mayday; mistletoe and holly for the winter solstice.
 The decorating of outdoor trees with coloured ribbons (probably the origin of Maypole dancing) is mentioned in Joan of Arc’s trial in 1431, with the implication that this is superstitious at best and very possibly more sinister.

 Illustration: Lynn Hatzius